coopdanger/ppm-specification/draft-ppm-protocol.md

 in the verify-start request.
 The helper's response consists of a `VerifyResp` message constructed as described above.

-Both aggregators compute verification message using the VDAF verify-next algorithm as
+All aggregators compute the next round's verification message using the VDAF verify-next algorithm as

 ~~~
-(state, AggregateSubReq.verify_message) = vdaf_next(
+(state, verify_message) = vdaf_next(state, inbound_messages)
-          state, inbound_message)
 ~~~

-where `inbound_message` is the verification message sent by the peer in response to the previous request and `state` is the aggregator's VDAF state.
+where `inbound_messages` is the sequence of verification messages sent by all of the aggregators in the previous round and where `state` is the current aggregator's VDAF state.
+[OPEN ISSUE: We need to say how the sequence of verification messages are assembled.]

 ### Recovering the Output Share